 Note: Includes public listed, public non-listed, and private REITs.
 Operations exclude the economic contribution of REIT dividend distributions and REIT interest payments.
 The above table does not include the economic contribution of the tenants of REIT-owned properties.
-Figures may not sum due to rounding.
+Figures are rounded.